Divisible Codes: Classification results for -divisible codes

 Let $n$ be the cardinality of a $q^r$-divisible set of points over $\F_q$, where $r,n\in\N$.
 So far we have studied the isomorphism types for $n=\delta[r+1]_q$ over $\F_q$, where $r$ and $\delta$ are positive integers, which includes the smallest possible cardinality attained at $\delta=1$.
 From Theorem~\ref{thm_exclusion_q_r} we known that for $n\le rq^{r+1}$ all possible values of $n$ can be written as $a[r+1]_q+bq^{r+1}$ with $a,b\in\N_0$.
 So, the next interesting case is cardinality $n=q^{r+1}$, which will be treated in the subsequent subsection.
 For $b\ge 1\wedge a+b\ge 2$ the situation seems to be more complicated.
 For $q=2$ the cases $(a,b)=(1,1)$ and $(0,2)$ correspond to $2^r$-divisible sets of $2^{r+2}-1$ or $2^{r+2}$ points over $\F_2$.
-Examples that are not the union of subspaces and affine subspaces are obtained in Example~\ref{example_cone_constructions} via the cone construction. \begin{question}{Research problem}Classify all $2^r$-divisible sets of $2^{r+2}-1$ or $2^{r+2}$ points over $\F_2$. \end{question} The case of $r=2$ and cardinality $15$ is solved in \cite{honold2019classification}.
+Examples that are not the union of subspaces and affine subspaces are obtained in Example~\ref{example_cone_constructions} via the cone construction.